aimeelaplant/PHP7-Instagram-API/README.md

 This is an Instagram API for PHP 7.
 During the time this was being made, Instagram closed off their API, so, unfortunately, I have no plans of continuing this repo.
 But feel free to look around.

 To install dependencies, run `composer install` (the only dependency is PHPUnit for testing).

+Currently, the UserService is the only finished service class.

 ## Example

 ```